Docstrings¶

 "(SOUND) Play SOUND; pause until it finishes playing"

-will result in the user being
+for the method play_sound_until_done will result in the user being

 shown something like